-- 1. Written description of the role of preceptors within the nursing education program. - 2.
-Written policies/procedures (or links to documents) that govern the use of preceptors in accordance with ARSD 20:48:07:34.
+- 1. Written description of the role of preceptors within the nursing education program - 2.
+Provide the written policies/procedures (or links to documents) that govern the use of preceptors in accordance with ARSD 20:48:07:34.

 Standard VII - Use of Preceptors in Nursing Education Programs